August 10, 2023 | Daryna Putintseva | Maggie Ostler

 Maggie Ostler

-Maggie joined WS in early 2022 with over 13 years of hands-on graphic design, art direction and brand management experience in the entertainment industry.
+Maggie joined WS in early 2022 with hands-on experience in graphic design, art direction and brand management, mainly in the entertainment industry.